 You’re happily married and ready to buy your first house, but you and your spouse both have different credit scores.
 So what does this mean?
-By now, you’re probably worrying about whose credit score is used on a joint mortgage.
-Don’t worry, because we have all you need to know about getting one.
+By now, you’re probably worrying about whose credit score is used on a joint credit mortgage.

 Whose Credit Score Is Used On A Joint Mortgage?

-Let’s say the person you’re getting the joint mortgage with has awful credit.
+Let’s say the person you’re getting the joint mortgage with has an awful credit history.
 What do you do?
 For starters, don’t panic.
 This doesn’t mean you won’t get to buy that house you’ve been eyeing.
 You should first understand how everything works.

 How do lenders calculate your mortgage score?